What are anal fistulas?

 - Give up smoking.

-Course and prognosis in anal fistula
+Course and prognosis of an anal fistula

 Anal fistulas: Treatment by surgery

 Treatment of anal fistula consists of surgery.
-Only very rarely does it heal again without therapy.
+Only very rarely does it heal without therapy.
 There are several surgical techniques.
 The method surgeons use depends on the type of anal fistula, its course and especially in relation to the sphincter.
 The aim is always to preserve the function of the sphincter and to heal the anal fistula permanently.